If you’re not seeing measurable results, you might need a new PR agency

 It is important that the PR agency can easily articulate why it’s a good fit for your company.

 Some will tell you that companies and clients today are more demanding than they used to be.
 At Axia, we believe that, thanks to new technologies and companies seeking more transparency in their relationships with customers, businesses are simply more focused and sophisticated.
 We are prepared to take on this challenge with smart, ethical, inventive tactics and measurable objectives that bring exceptional results.
-If you’re not happy with your current agency or are simply looking for a fresh perspective, download our free e-book How to Fire Your PR Firm, then give Axia a call.
+If you’re not happy with your current agency or are simply looking for a fresh perspective, download our e-book How to Fire Your PR Firm, then give Axia a call.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.